 Kevin Pallier is a panellist for a number of golfing publications.
 He is a member at Wollongong Golf Club with a handicap of 12.

-Bill Willetts was a former senior assessor for Golf Monthly’s Top 120 British courses, now living in Victoria where he is a member of the VVGA Council and Vice-Captain of Central District Vets Assoc.
-Current handicap of 16 but he most enjoys playing high slope courses where he receives bonus strokes.
+Bill Willetts was a senior assessor for Golf Monthly’s Top 120 British courses, now living in Victoria where he is a member of the VVGA Council and Vice-Captain of Central District Vets Assoc.
+Current handicap of 14 but he most enjoys playing high slope courses where he receives bonus strokes.

 David Worley is a member at Commonwealth, Sorrento and Moonah Links handicap 11.
 Author of comprehensive books on British Links.

 We gratefully acknowledge the input of all judges.
+(GA Handicaps quoted).